aka: Rainbowt EXT

 - The page quotes refer to The Legend of Zelda, which has been known to use it ever since the first game.

-- The franchise does this in most games since Ocarina of Time or so, and The Legend of Zelda: The Wind Waker parodies it a little.
-The legend of the Triforce has been lost to the ages, and the few who talk about it call it the...
+- The Legend of Zelda: The Wind Waker parodies it a little.
+The legend of the Triforce has been lost to the ages, and the few who talk about it call it the ...
 Triumph Forks.
 Just hearing about it (from Fishmen or Salvage Co.) does get you on the right track, though.

 - A Link Between Worlds takes this trope a step further, not only is there Rainbow Speak but certain characters have color-coded text boxes.

-- Used in Metroid Prime and its sequels, to point out important terms in scan text.
+- Used in the Metroid Prime Trilogy, to point out important terms in Enemy Scan text.

 - The Elder Scrolls III: Morrowind did it as well.
 It uses hyperlinks in the dialogue texts to introduce new topics of conversation.